 For the lentil bolognese: While the pasta is cooking, make the lentil bolognese.
 Again, this recipe is fairly simply because it’s a one skillet meal, so you’ll eventually add everything to a skillet them simmer for 20 minutes or until the lentils are soft.
 Then, you can pour everything into your meal prep containers.

 Out of all the meal prep bowls, the quinoa bowls might be the quickest to prepare.
 While the quinoa is cooking, heat the beans in a saucepan over the stove, and cook the peppers with the seasoning in a skillet.
 You can cook the tomatoes as well, but I chose to keep them raw.
 Next, add the quinoa, tomatoes, beans, and peppers to a container.
 I recommend waiting to cut the avocado until right before you’re going to eat!
 But if/when you do have half an avocado left, simply place it in a small plastic bag and into the container and it should stay fresh for at least 24 hours.

 The sweet potato bowl just requires you to roast the sweet potatoes and heat up the peas over the stove.
 Depending on your personal preference, you can either leave the skin on the potatoes or peel it (I left it on).
 But, make sure you rinse the chickpeas to remove the liquid that was on them from the can.
-This is the buffalo sauce I used (one of my favorites!).

 Though these bowls are good to go, you’re more than welcome to make substitutions as needed and/or customize them to your liking.
 Some examples include: